zzzprojects/Dapper-Plus/docs2/pages/getting-started/tutorial-bulk-actions.md

 ## Then Bulk Actions

-The Dapper Plus ThenBulk[Action] method allow to [Action] entities in a database table or a view using a lambda expression.
+The Dapper Plus ThenBulk[Action] method allows to [Action] entities in a database table or a view using a lambda expression.

 The lambda expression use the entity or the IEnumerable from the last Bulk[Action] or ThenBulk[Action] chained method.
 (The action can be an insert, update, delete or merge operation).